aosabook/500lines/modeller/chapter.md

 into the scene.
 The selected node is the closest node to the camera with which the ray intersects.
 Thus the problem of picking reduced to the problem of finding intersections between a ray and Nodes in the scene.
 So the question is: How do we tell if the ray hits a Node?

-Calculating exactly whether a ray intersects with a node is a complicated problem in terms of both complexity of code and of performance.
-A ray-object intersection check would have to be written for each type of Primitive.
+Calculating exactly whether a ray intersects with a node is a challenging problem in terms of both complexity of code and of performance.
+We would need to write a ray-object intersection check for each type of Primitive.
-For scene nodes with complex mesh geometries with many faces, calculating exact ray-object intersection would require testing the ray against each face and would be extremely computationally expensive.
+For scene nodes with complex mesh geometries with many faces, calculating exact ray-object intersection would require testing the ray against each face and would be computationally expensive.

 For the purposes if keeping the code compact and performance reasonable, we use a simple, fast approximation for the ray-object intersection test.
 In our implementation, each node stores an Axis-Aligned Bounding Box (AABB) which is an approximation of the space it occupies.